Robot-assisted surgery is when a doctor guides small robotic arms through tiny incisions. It allows for greater range of motion than regular surgery.

-Problems from the procedure are rare, but all procedures have some risk.
+Problems from robotic-assisted surgeries are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-Some factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

-While sitting at a console near the operating table, the doctor will use lenses to look at a magnified 3-D image of the inside of the body.
-Another doctor will stay by the table to adjust the camera and tools.
-The robotic arms and tools will be guided by movements of the surgeon.
-Lastly, the tools will be removed and stitches or staples will be used to close the incisions.
+While sitting nearby, the doctor will use lenses to look at a magnified 3-D image of the inside of the body.
+Another doctor will adjust the camera and tools.
+The robotic arms and tools will be guided by the surgeon.
+When the surgery is done, the tools will be removed.
+Stitches or staples will be used to close the incisions.
 Bandages will be used to cover them.

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American College of Surgeons